mjfwebb/require-options-object/README.md

 # @mjfwebb/require-options-object

-An eslint plugin that enforces using an options object for functions with more than three parameters.
+An eslint/teslint plugin that enforces using an options object for functions with more than three parameters.

 ## Installation